tatianamac/tm11ty/src/posts/why-judgment-isnt-helpful.md

 colorMode: dark
 ---

 This week, I saw a lot of judgment over people joining Facebook's team.
-In case you missed it, Facebook has [subverts democracy](https://www.theatlantic.com/technology/archive/2017/10/what-facebook-did/542502/), [mistreats its human moderators](https://www.theatlantic.com/technology/archive/2017/10/what-facebook-did/542502/), and if those aren't enough, there is an entire [Wikipedia page dedicated to the harm it conducts](https://en.wikipedia.org/wiki/Criticism_of_Facebook).
+In case you missed it, Facebook [subverts democracy](https://www.theatlantic.com/technology/archive/2017/10/what-facebook-did/542502/), [mistreats its human moderators](https://www.theatlantic.com/technology/archive/2017/10/what-facebook-did/542502/), and if those aren't enough, there is an entire [Wikipedia page dedicated to the harm it conducts](https://en.wikipedia.org/wiki/Criticism_of_Facebook).

 A lot of the judgment I saw was for Black women, specifically Kristy Tillman, whom I admire very much.
 A lot of the judgment I saw was by white men and women.
 I don't know Kristy personally, and I imagine many of these people don't either.
 So why do they feel the authority to judge a stranger's major life decision?